-Every year there is a month-long arts festival is held during July or August, and the walls of the medina are turned into an art gallery of colorful murals.
+Every year there is an arts festival is held during July and August, and the walls of the medina are turned into an art gallery of colorful murals.

 If you can go during the arts festival, I think it’d definitely be worth a bit of extra travel to visit Asliah.

 Unfortunately we were there just a bit too early (end of June) so we missed the festival!
 As you can see, it’s still pretty charming!